Ezhil2k/FaucetDewstar/README.md

 # FaucetDewstar

-**This is a faucet contract with UI for users to request token and receive DewstarToken(DEW) seamlessly every 24 hours by connecting through their Metamask wallet.**
+**Faucet contract with UI for users to request token and receive DewstarToken(DEW) seamlessly every 24 hours by connecting through their Metamask wallet.**

 ## URL for the faucet UI
 https://dewstarfaucet.netlify.app